Ktojan/apollo-graphql-ecommerce-shop/README.md

 # ApolloGraphAngularEShop

-Welcome to an advanced Angular-based ecommerce application designed to provide a seamless shopping experience.
-This platform enables users to explore a set of products with filtering, sorting, viewing options, wishlist and saving data across browser sessions (in localstorage).
+Welcome to an advanced Angular-based e-commerce application, designed to provide a seamless shopping experience.
+This platform enables users to explore a set of products with filtering, sorting, categories, wishlist, cart and saving data across browser sessions (in localstorage).
 First published in Jan 2025.

 ## Key Features